 There are still some fuzzy bits around the edges.

-Take a good look at your piece that you’ve already done and try to be objective.
+Take a good look at the piece that you’ve already done and try to be objective.
 It may be that just the outside of your work is fuzzy or that the whole pieces aren’t felted enough.
 You’ll be able to tell if a whole piece isn’t felted enough because it’ll be sloppy and wobbly and move about a lot.
 Just wiggle it and squish it.
 If just the outside isn’t felted enough then all you need to do is some more work.
 If the whole thing is wobbly then you need to felt it until it firms up.

 The first one is easier to put right than the second, but don’t get disheartened it’s easy to do another piece and before you know it everything will be nice and firm.
 Then you’ll be wondering how to get fuzzy lol.